-6.12.
+6.11.
 ACCOUNTING FOR INCOME TAXES

-Income tax assets and/or liabilities comprise those obligations to, or claims from, fiscal authorities relating to the current or prior reporting period that are unpaid / un-recovered at the date of the Statement of Financial Position.
+Income tax assets and/or liabilities comprise those obligations to, or claims from, fiscal authorities relating to the current or prior reporting period that are unpaid/un-recovered at the date of the statement of financial position.
 They are calculated according to the tax rates and tax laws applicable to the fiscal periods to which they relate, based on the taxable profit for the year.
-All changes to current tax assets or liabilities are recognised as a component of tax expense in profit or loss.
+All changes to current tax assets or liabilities are recognised as a component of tax expense in consolidated statement of comprehensive income.

 Deferred income taxes are calculated using the balance sheet method on temporary differences.
 This involves the comparison of the carrying amounts of assets and liabilities in the financial statement with their tax base.
+The cost incurred on the each field is claimed as deduction from the year of commercial production.
 Deferred tax is, however, neither provided on the initial recognition of goodwill, nor on the initial recognition of an asset or liability unless the related transaction is a business combination or affects tax or accounting profit.
 Tax losses available to be carried forward as well as other income tax credits to the Group are assessed for recognition as deferred tax assets.